-U.S. News and World Report ranks The University of Alabama’s Manderson Online Business Master’s programs 12th in the nation, up from 75th last year.
+U.S. News and World Report ranks The University of Alabama’s Manderson Online Business Master’s programs 16th in the nation.
 The rankings are based on level of accreditation, faculty credentials, admissions selectivity, reputation for excellence among peer institutions and academic and career support services offered to students.

-Public Accounting Report’s 2014 rankings place UA’s Culverhouse School of Accountancy’s undergraduate and master’s programs eighth in the nation and the doctoral program 12th.
+Public Accounting Report’s 2015 rankings place UA’s Culverhouse School of Accountancy’s undergraduate program 8th and its master’s and doctoral programs 9th.

 PRWeek Magazine has recognized the public relations program in The University of Alabama’s College of Communication and Information Sciences as one of the top five programs in the nation six times.